rown89/a-monorepo/README.md

 - [Storybook](https://storybook.js.org/): A tool for developing UI components in isolation.
 - [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework.
 - [Class Variance Authority](https://cva.style/docs): A utility for managing component styles.
-- [DaisyUI](https://daisyui.com/): A set of Tailwind CSS components.

 ## Website Package
 This package contains common utilities such as hooks and utility functions.